 Senior Adviser, World Social Science Report

-Françoise was the Senior Adviser for the World Social Science Report 2013 and Senior Managing Editor of the World Social Science Report 2010.
+Françoise was the Senior Adviser for the World Social Science Reports in 2016 and 2013 and Senior Managing Editor of the World Social Science Report 2010.
 She is an economist and was deputy director of the UNESCO International Institute for Educational Planning from 2000 to 2008.

 Finance and Administrative Officer